lpego/cybo/README.md

  - https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop

 Current idea is to use the TeX workshop extension in VS code and go with their recommended Docker container.

+# Repo structure
+`OAuth2_email_test.py` sends emails to a specified email address (implemented as `main` function for now), with attachment.

+`parse_wp_users` pulls out the list of user emails for each webinar from the esport of WordPress's plugin User Registration.